Sustainability-Fueled Business Expansion

 CECEP Environmental Fund

 In October 2020, in collaboration with the China Energy Conservation and Environmental Protection (CECEP) Group, China's only state-owned company specializing in the environment, Daiwa Corporate Investment established a fund in Wuhan, Hubei Province, to invest in environment-related companies in China.
 The fund aims to contribute to the SDGs, and is engaged in investment business based on the principles of the Chinese government's policy to protect the Yangtze River.
-In 2022, the fund received an investment from the China National Green Development Fund, a joint fund established by the Chinese central government (Ministry of Finance, and Ministry of Ecology and Environment) and the Shanghai Municipal Government, bringing the current total investment fund to approximately 6.5 billion yen as of May 31, 2023.
-The fund mainly invests in unlisted Chinese blue chips in the fields of energy conservation, the environment, circular economy, new energy, new materials, and equipment manufacturing.
-It invested in the following companies in FY2022:
+In 2022, the fund received an investment from the China National Green Development Fund, a joint fund established by the Chinese central government (Ministry of Finance, and Ministry of Ecology and Environment) and the Shanghai Municipal Government, bringing the current total investment fund to approximately 7.2 billion yen as of May 31, 2024.
+The fund mainly invests in Chinese blue chips in the fields of energy conservation, the environment, circular economy, new energy, new materials, and equipment manufacturing.
+It invested in the following companies in FY2023:

 Investment in Drug Development Ventures and Other Businesses by DCI Partners